Recipe Overview

-Red wine vinaigrette is super easy to make, just measure and shake.
+Why you’ll love it: Classic red wine vinaigrette is super easy to make with pantry ingredients.
 Make it fresh for every salad, no preservatives needed!
+Everyone should have this uncomplicated vinaigrette recipe in their back pocket!

 Want to save this recipe?